-We start with the simple one-electron integrals, for Hartree-Fock we need two-center overlap integrals, two-center kinetic energy integrals and three-center nuclear attraction integrals.
-To make things easier we provide the implementation for all three integrals over contracted Gaussian orbitals, let's check out the interface:
+We start with the simple one-electron integrals.
+For Hartree-Fock, we need two-center overlap integrals, two-center kinetic energy integrals and three-center nuclear attraction integrals.
+To make things easier, we provide the implementation for all three integrals over contracted Gaussian orbitals, let's check out the interface:

-''' interface !> one electron integrals over spherical Gaussian functions subroutine oneint (xyz, chrg, r_a, r_b, alp, bet, ca, cb, sab, tab, vab) import wp real(wp), intent(in) :: xyz(:, :) !< position of all atoms in atomic units, dim: \rightarrow [3, nat] real(wp), intent(in) :: chrg(:) !< nuclear charges, dim: nat real(wp), intent(in) :: r_a(:) !< aufpunkt of orbital a, dim: 3 real(wp), intent(in) :: r_b(:) !< aufpunkt of orbital b, dim: 3 real(wp), intent(in) :: alp(:) !< Gaussian exponents of the primitives at a real(wp), intent(in) :: bet(:) !< Gaussian exponents of the primitives at b real(wp), intent(in) :: ca(:) !< contraction coefficients of primitives at a real(wp), intent(in) :: cb(:) !< contraction coefficients of primitives at b real(wp), intent(out) :: sab !< overlap integral real(wp), intent(out) :: tab !< kinetic energy integral real(wp), intent(out) :: vab !< nuclear attraction integrals end subroutine oneint end interface '''
+''' interface !> one electron integrals over spherical Gaussian functions subroutine oneint(xyz, chrg, r_a, r_b, alp, bet, ca, cb, sab, tab, vab) real(wp), intent(in) :: xyz(:, :) !< position of all atoms in atomic units, dim: \leftrightarrow [3, nat] real(wp), intent(in) :: chrg(:) !< nuclear charges, dim: nat real(wp), intent(in) :: r_a(:) !< aufpunkt of orbital a, dim: 3 real(wp), intent(in) :: r_b(:) !< aufpunkt of orbital b, dim: 3 real(wp), intent(in) :: alp(:) !< Gaussian exponents of the primitives at a real(wp), intent(in) :: bet(:) !< Gaussian exponents of the primitives at b real(wp), intent(in) :: ca(:) !< contraction coefficients of primitives at a real(wp), intent(in) :: cb(:) !< contraction coefficients of primitives at b real(wp), intent(out) :: sab !< overlap integral real(wp), intent(out) :: tab !< kinetic energy integral real (wp), intent (out) :: vab !< nuclear attraction integrals \langle a|\Sigma z/r|b \rangle end subroutine oneint end interface '''

-The most important information is we need two centers for the calculation, meaning we have to implement it as a loop over all orbital pairs (= pairs of basis functions).
+The most important information is that we need two centers for the calculation, meaning we have to implement it as a loop over all orbital pairs (= pairs of basis functions).
+Additionally, we have to account for the different resolutions of the inputs of the subroutine oneint: While the aufpunkte are atom-resolved, the exponents, contraction coefficients and integrals are orbital-resolved (relate to the basis functions).

 - 1. Which matrices can you compute from the one-electron integrals? - 2.
-Allocate space for the necessary matrices. - 3.
+Allocate space for the necessary matrices.

+- 3. How can you map between atom- and orbital-resolved variables? - 4.
 Loop over all pairs and calculate all the matrix elements.